eikopf/advent-of-code-2025/README.md

 > All in Haskell this year, to force myself to get better with the language.

-Each `.hs` files corresponds to a specific day, and reads input from stdin.
+Each `.hs` file corresponds to a specific day, and reads input from stdin.
 They can be run as follows:

 ```sh
 # for a given day N (padded with a leading zero if necessary)